41. Student Organizations

 41.1.1.
-Have an approved faculty or staff advisor, employed at a level consistent with the categorization of the organization and committed to upholding the expectations of an advisor as defined in the “Acknowledgement of Student Organization Advisor Expectations”), who should disseminate information contained in the Student Rules to the recognized student organization.
+Have an approved faculty or staff advisor, employed at a level consistent with the categorization of the organization and committed to upholding the expectations of an advisor as defined in the “Acknowledgement of Student Organization Advisor Expectations” and the Student Organization Manual.

 41.1.2.
-File an annual request for official recognition with the Department of Student Activities.
+Annually renew their recognition with Student Activities.
 An organization’s annual recognition cycle should begin in the month that the organization elects or selects leadership, as defined by the organization’s constitution.
-Each organization should provide: signatures of the University advisor and the student officers authorized to withdraw money; the names and contact information of all advisors and officers of the group; an up-to-date profile of the student organization; and a current constitution and by-laws that comply with the provisions outlined in the Student Organization Manual.
+Each organization must provide: signatures of the University advisor and the student officers authorized to withdraw money; the names and contact information of all advisors and officers of the group; an up-to-date profile of the student organization; and a current constitution and by-laws that comply with the provisions outlined in the Student Organization Manual.
 Student leader and advisor trainings must also be completed during the renewal period.
 Texas A&M may identify required enhanced expectations for organizations with a specialized/higher degree of risk or affiliation with the university.

 41.2.
 Students selected, elected or appointed as officers (an officer is an individual in a leadership position as defined in the organization’s constitution) in officially recognized student organizations shall:

 41.2.1.
-Have a minimum cumulative and semester grade point average (GPA) as stated below and meet that minimum cumulative and semester GPA in the semester immediately prior to the election/appointment, the semester of election/appointment and semesters during the term of office.
+Have a minimum cumulative and semester grade point average (GPA) as stated below and meet that minimum cumulative and semester GPA in the semester immediately prior to the election/selection/appointment, the semester of election/selection/appointment, and semesters during the term of office.

 41.2.2.
 Be in good standing (see 27.1.2) with the University and enrolled:

-188.8.131.52. at least half time (six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office.
-Students enrolled in the Blinn TEAM or Engineering Academy at Blinn College-Bryan programs is eligible to hold an office, as long as the student is meeting all applicable Blinn TEAM requirements and is in good standing with the program.
+18.104.22.168.
+At least half time (six or more credit hours), if an undergraduate or first professional student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office.
+A student enrolled in the Blinn TEAM or Engineering Academy at Blinn College-Bryan programs is eligible to hold an office, as long as the student is meeting all applicable eligibility requirements outlined herein.

-184.108.40.206. at least half time (four or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.
+22.214.171.124.
+At least half time (five or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.

-41.6.
+41.5.
 Actions of recognized student organizations are subject to review.
-Failure to abide by the University Student Rules may result in organizational disciplinary hearings by the Director of Student Activities or his/ her designee.
-Sanctions may range from documented verbal reprimand through revocation of recognition privileges.
-Sanction procedures are outlined in the Student Organization Manual.
+Failure to abide by the University Student Rules may result in organizational disciplinary hearings by the Director of Student Activities or their designee.
+Sanctions may range from a warning through revocation of recognition privileges.
+Disciplinary procedures are outlined in the Student Organization Manual.